santiago-sanitation-systems/Sanitation-technology-library/README.md

-# Sanitation Technology Library
+# Santiago Sanitation Technology Library

-The library characterizes sanitation technologies in a format that can be used directly with [Santiago](https://github.com/santiago-sanitation-systems/Santiago.jl).
+The Santiago Sanitation Technology Library characterizes sanitation technologies in a format that can be used directly with [Santiago](https://github.com/santiago-sanitation-systems/Santiago.jl).

 ## Files